Martins-O/StreamPay-Mantle/docs/DEPLOYMENT.md

 # Build for static export
 npm run build

-# Upload to IPFS using your preferred method
+# Upload the contents of dist/ using your preferred method
-# (Pinata, Fleek, or local IPFS node)
+# (Pinata, Fleek, or a local IPFS node)
 ```

 ## Post-Deployment Verification